 What was the Schlieffen Plan?

--To have a surprise attack on France by going through Belgium then defeating the French in 6 weeks
+-To have a surprise attack on France by going through Belgium as the French would've expected them to come through Alsace Lorraine and then defeating them in 6 weeks knocking them out of the war

--as Russia would be slow to mobilize their armies, they'd have time to move to that front to fight them
+-as Russia would be slow to mobilize their armies, they'd have time to move to that front to fight the Russians

 -Britain wasn't expected to join the war